How to Say "The merchant can open the magic book" in Korean | -아/어요 Grammar

 What does "The merchant can open the magic book" mean in Korean?

-The Korean sentence "상인은 마법의 책을 열 수 있어요." translates to "The merchant can open the magic book." in English. "상인은 마법의 책을 열 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "상인은 마법의 책을 열 수 있어요." translates to "The merchant can open the magic book." in English.
+When you say "상인은 마법의 책을 열 수 있어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: sangineun mabeopui chaekeul yeol su iteoyo.